 If you haven’t already noticed, the price of stock changes from one company to another.
 There are a few reasons why stock is worth what it is currently being sold at.
 The fundamental cause is Supply and Demand.
 If there are more buyers than sellers, the prices will go up.
 If there are more sellers than buyers, the price will go down.
 The price settles when the number of buyers and sellers is about equal.

 Imagine you go to a store to buy avocados.
 Avocados aren’t in season when you go so there are only a few.
 The price of avocados is $4.00 for each avocado.
 A few months go by and you go to the same store but find avocados on sale for 2 for $3.00.
 Now that avocados aren’t as hard to find, the store is forced to lower the price to ensure they all get sold.

 That same principle of economics applies to stock.
 At the writing of this article, Apple shares cost $179 per share.
 Shares of Hawaiian Airlines meanwhile are only about $30 per share.
 These two companies are in two different categories of stock known as sectors.

 Don’t be fooled though.
-Just because a stock is worth less than another company’s stock doesn’t mean that the higher priced stock is better.
-The number of shares available also play into this.
+Just because a stock is worth less than another company’s stock doesn’t mean that the higher-priced stock is better.
+The number of shares available also plays into this.
 If a company wants to raise a lot of money, they may issue numerous shares to be purchased.

-If a company wants to take more control back, they will buy back their own shares.
+If a company wants to take more control back, it will buy back its own shares.
 When a company issues more shares, the value of each share will decrease since there are more opportunities to buy shares (remember the avocados).
-When a company buys back their shares, the price per share will rise.
+When a company buys back its shares, the price per share will rise.